Youth homelessness is completely solvable

 Note from the authors

 Gabi, we are doing our best to continue your legacy, although it is difficult without you.
-Nevertheless, your memory shines bright and inspires us to keep striving for change.
+Your memory shines bright and inspires us to keep it real and to keep striving for change.

 Direct Quotes